Invariant Einstein Kropina metrics on Lie groups and homogeneous spaces: Einstein Kropina Metrics on Homogeneous Spaces

 where $H$ acts irreducibly on $\mathfrak{m}_1,\cdots,\mathfrak{m}_r$ and the action on $\mathfrak{m}_0 $ is trivial.
 Assume that the isotropy representations on $\mathfrak{m}_1,\cdots,\mathfrak{m}_r$ are inequivalent and $\textbf{B}$ is a bi-invariant Riemannian metric on $G$.
 Then, any invariant Riemannian metric is of the form

 where $\textbf{\textsf{a}}$ is an arbitrary metric on $\mathfrak{m}_0$ and $\alpha _i>0$ (see\cite{Ziller}).\\

 Based on the preceding results and using the above description of invariant Riemannian metrics, W. Ziller has classified the homogeneous Einstein metrics on compact symmetric spaces of rank one (see \cite{Ziller}).
-Now we use the classifications given in \cite{Ziller} to describe some Einstein Kropina metrics on the spheres and projective spaces.
+Now we use the classifications given in \cite{Ziller} to describe some Einstein Kropina metrics on the spheres and projective spaces. \begin{remark} Montgomery-Samelson and Borel classified all the compact Lie groups acting transitively on a sphere and Ziller summarized these results in the following table (see \cite{Ziller}).\\